-Many artists want to earn an income from their artwork but soon realize that selling art is a lot more complicated than creating it.
+Many artists want to earn an income selling artwork but soon realize selling fine art is a lot more complicated than creating it.

 Building a business of any kind, including selling art is not easy.

 To earn an income selling art, you will have to work long hours, be disciplined, and patient.

 You will discover and implement multiple marketing strategies in the hope of building an online presence.

 Unfortunately, most of them will produce little or no results.

 Developing a visual artist marketing plan that sells art online takes a lot of trial and error.

 During the quest for building a thriving art business, you will continue to try new ideas and become frustrated and discouraged when they do not work.

 The question you will often ask yourself is, “Why does my marketing strategy not produce the same results as the other artists selling art online?”